iti-agrawal/telegraf/plugins/secretstores/gcloud/README.md

 # Docker Secrets Secret-Store Plugin

-The `gdchauth` plugin allows to fetch token for a service account file and STS audience.
+The `gcloud` plugin allows to fetch token for a service account file and STS audience.

 ## Usage <!-- @/docs/includes/secret_usage.md -->